Pugnatorr/ReportShield/README.md

 **1.B.2.
 Idea Organization:** ReportShield originally began as a way to fight off cyberbullying and social media abuse. after the rise of fake accounts, online harassment, and misinformation, we realized that there was a clear need for a tool that lets users report problems safely and anonymously.
 This idea was inspiried by the 2006 court case United States vs. Lori Drew.
 Where a mother and daughter posed as a fake account to harass a 13 year old girl so much to the point that it drove the 13 year old girl to take her own life.
 Reportsheild was developed to empower all its users so as that they may not face the same harm as the victim in the United states vs Lori Drew court case.

 **1.B.3.
 Purpose/Values/Mission:** Our purpose is to create a safer digital world.
-Free from any harm by empowring users with the ability to anonymously report any harmful online behavior.
+Free from any harm by empowering users with the ability to anonymously report any harmful online behavior.
 Our values include privacy, security, trasnparency, and ethical responsibility.
 Privacy to ensure that users can report annonymously withouth fear.
 Security is the data encryption that secures unauthoried access to your reporting information.
-Transparency allows for users to recieve updates on report outcomes ensuring a high trust relationship beingtween our users and the system.
-Ethical responsibility promotes the idea of a saespcae in any social media platfrom that ReportSheild partners with and prioritizes ethical decision making in our operations.
+Transparency allows for users to recieve updates on report outcomes ensuring a high trust relationship between our users and the system.
+Ethical responsibility promotes the idea of a safe space in any social media platfrom that ReportSheild partners with and prioritizes ethical decision making in our operations.

 **1.B.4.
 Key Questions:** How can maximum anonymity for the victims be ensured whle maintiaining maximum accountability for the perpetrators of cyberbullying or harassment?
-What technologies can be implemented t make reporting easier and more effective for diverse users such as those whom are disabled?
+What technologies can be implemented to make reporting easier and more effective for diverse users such as those whom are disabled?
 How do we balance freedom of speech and the policies of each social media company with the need to remove harmful content online?

 **1.C.1.1 OKR 1 Objective and Key Result**